The Threat Posed By UV Rays To A Colored Façade

 How retrofit facade systems can help your ailing structures

 In the past, there were a lot of shoddily constructed buildings erected that used poor materials.
-A lot of the times these materials were sub optimal for the type of structure they were being used on or the region in which it was situated.
-This would lead to a host of problems down the line, such as dampness, loss of heat, structural stresses and even collapse in extreme cases.
+A lot of the time these materials were sub-optimal for the type of structure they were being used on or the region in which it was situated.
+This would lead to a host of problems down the line, such as dampness, loss of heat, structural stresses, and even collapse in extreme cases.

-The ability to retrofit certain facade systems has been seen as somewhat of a game changer, as they can be a measure taken which will extend the longevity of a structure before major work has to be completed on it.
-Danpal has a number of top quality facade systems that are flexible enough that they can be used in this way.
+The ability to retrofit certain facade systems has been seen as somewhat of a game changer, as they can be a measure taken that will extend the longevity of a structure before major work has to be completed on it.
+Danpal has several top-quality facade systems that are flexible enough that they can be used in this way.

 facade systemsBy having a proper facade system in place, you can benefit from their natural thermal effect, which will create a layer of protection around the structure.
-This means that cold air will not be able to permeate internally, while internal heating or air conditioning will be able to be retained in an optimal manner inside of the structure.
+This means that cold air will not be able to permeate internally, while internal heating or air conditioning will be able to be retained optimally inside of the structure.
 You are getting the best of both worlds.

-There are two main types of facade systems that are commonly used today.
-The more conventional facade systems will be brick cavity walls, rainscreen facade, rainscreen facade that has terracotta cladding, conventional curtain walls and glass fiber reinforced rainscreen facades to name a few.
+Two main types of facade systems are commonly used today.
+The more conventional facade systems will be brick cavity walls, rainscreen facades, rainscreen facades that have terracotta cladding, conventional curtain walls, and glass fiber-reinforced rainscreen facades to name a few.

-The other main type is thermally improved and optimised, such as those seen with Danpal.
-These will be rainscreen facades that have thermal spaces built into them, those that have thermal isolators and curtain walls that have framing which is thermally broken.
+The other main type is thermally improved and optimized, such as those seen with Danpal.
+These will be rainscreen facades that have thermal spaces built into them, those that have thermal isolators, and curtain walls that have framing that is thermally broken.